robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 So, I decided to outline a definition that focuses on a practical security engineering challenge.
 The challenge is to develop basis for the belief...

 The definition starts with a claim.
-"Sofware will operate as expected" is a desired outcome that is complex enough that we cannot possibly examine every circumstance related to it.
+"Software will operate as expected" is a desired outcome that is complex enough that we cannot possibly examine every circumstance related to it.
 So this claim is made reasonable by adding a qualifier of "within its threat environment".
 Which means that during software design, we have to carefully understand the threat environment.
 It also prevents us from making general statements about secure software.
 This understanding provides the challenges that need to be solved by security engineering activities.
 The first challenge is to enumerate and plan for known attacks.
 The second challenge is to expect and address unknown attacks, i.e. attacks that we don't even know about yet.
 Finally, acknowledge the fact that software will fail in the presence of a threat that it was not designed for.
 When such failures occur, the challenge is to engineer mechanisms that allow software to recover.
 This is "resiliency".

 This definition sets up the context for software security engineering activities to take place.

-We know that engineering activities focus on processes and products of software.
-So what should such activities focus on to stop attacks?
-What makes  attacks on software successful, i.e. turn into a vulnerability?
+This definition has a primary focus on attacks as opposed to vulnerabilities in prior definitions.
+So what makes attacks on software successful, i.e. create a vulnerability?
-To answer this question meaningfully, we have to introduce the term software weakness
+To answer this question, we have to introduce the term software weakness
 ---

 # [Software Weakness](https://cwe.mitre.org/documents/glossary/index.html#Weakness)